 Sheila was very good at living within her means.
 Even with a relatively low salary, she always had money in the bank.
 Because she grew up as one of five kids with a stay-at-home mom and schoolteacher dad, frugality was practically her middle name.
 However, the money she had in the bank never felt like enough.
 Whatever she bought, she always opted for the lowest-cost option.

 When she and Mike got married, he had been using a simple spreadsheet to guide his spending.
-As they used it to guide their joint finances, Sheila began to see that her standard response to any spending opportunity—“we can’t afford it”—was based on an unwarranted fear.
-Seeing on paper that they actually could afford it—whether a restaurant meal or a better brand of clothing—gave her a sense of freedom around money she had never experienced before.
+As they used it to guide their joint finances, Sheila began to see that her standard response to any spending opportunity — “we can’t afford it” — was based on an unwarranted fear.
+Seeing on paper that they actually could afford it — whether a restaurant meal or a better brand of clothing — gave her a sense of freedom around money she had never experienced before.

-That’s just one of the many benefits of a budget.
+That’s just one of the many benefits of a family budget.
 Having a system in place that shows where your household stands financially at any moment in time provides complete financial transparency, fostering trust and teamwork.

 Learn to fight fair